Norwegian heavy water sabotage: Operations Grouse and Freshman

 In October 1942, Combined Operations Headquarters began operations to destroy the Vemork plant.
 There were two operations; the first (Operation Grouse) would drop a number of Norwegians in the area as an advance force.
 When they were in place, a party of British engineers would be landed by military glider to attack the plant itself (Operation Freshman).

-On 18 October 1942, a four-man team of Special Operations Executive (SOE)-trained Norwegian commandos parachuted into Norway.
+On 18 October 1942, a four-man team of Norwegian commandos of SOE's Kompani Linge parachuted into Norway.
 Since they had to ski a long distance to the plant from their drop point in the wilderness, considerable time was allotted for Operation Grouse.
 Unlike previous failed plans, Grouse required the team to memorize blueprints.

 The British were suspicious, because the Norwegian Grouse team were delayed in contacting SOE team; the Norwegians had been dropped at the wrong place, however, and had gone off course several times.
 The secret question was, "What did you see in the early morning of (a day)?"
 The Grouse team replied, "Three pink elephants."
 The British were ecstatic at the success of Grouse, and the next phase of the operations began.

 On 19 November 1942, Operation Freshman followed with a planned glider-borne landing on the frozen lake Møsvatn near the plant.
 Two Airspeed Horsa gliders, towed by Handley Page Halifax bombers (each glider carrying two pilots and 15 Royal Engineers of the 9th Field Company, 1st British Airborne Division), took off from RAF Skitten near Wick, Caithness, Scotland.
 The towing of gliders, always hazardous, was worse in this case because of the long flight distance to Norway and poor visibility.

 One of the Halifax tugs crashed into a mountain, killing all seven aboard; its glider cast off but crashed nearby, resulting in several casualties.
 Although the other Halifax arrived at the vicinity of the landing zone, the zone could not be precisely identified because the link between the Eureka (ground) and Rebecca (aircraft) radar beacons failed.

 After many tries and with fuel running low, the Halifax pilot decided to abort the operation and return to base.
 Shortly afterward, the tug and glider experienced heavy turbulence and the tow rope broke.
 The glider crash-landed near the crash site of the other glider, killing and injuring several more people.
 The Norwegians were unable to reach the crash sites in time; the survivors were captured by the Gestapo, who tortured and later had them executed under Adolf Hitler's Commando Order.

 The unsuccessful raid alerted the Germans to Allied interest in their heavy-water production.
 The surviving Norwegian Grouse team had a long wait in their mountain hideaway, subsisting on moss and lichen until they captured a reindeer just before Christmas.